You’ve decided that you need to invest in Google Ads, formerly known as Google Adwords, to get your business in front of more people.

 So, let’s say that 100 people saw your ad.
 If 10 people clicked it, you have a CTR of 10%.
 And that brings us back to one of the questions you might have asked yourself before starting your campaign:

-What is considered a high CTR?
-Across all industries, the average CTR stands at 3.17%.
+Across all industries, the average CTR stands at 3.17% for search and 0.17% for display.
 But let’s dig a little deeper.

 What can we tell from these figures?